tenjavacontest/Chinwe/README.txt

-bond.grapple: Allow usage of the grapple watch bond.pen: Allow usage of the explosive pen bond.gunmurder: Allow the killing of another player with the gun
+bond.grapple: Allow usage of the grapple watch bond.pen: Allow usage of the explosive pen bond.gunmurder: Allow the killing of another player with the gun Being OP will give you access to all these permissions

+---

 Keep an eye on your experience bar and level, they show your ammo/bomb fuse!
 Try scrolling through your hotbar, your xp bar/level updates depending on what you're holding :>

+You should enable the gamerule keepInventory, as if you die, you drop your gadgets and have to disable then reenable to get them back :o